BodyCopy/lori-website/site/content/_index.md

     will never miss out on one of her exciting voyages.
 From the Garden Isle to the Irish Isle and the villages of China to the villas of Greece.
 Join Lori as she embraces retirement and proves that 60 is the new 30!
-blurb:
-  heading: There's More to Come
-  text: Keep an eye out for the adventures of 2020!
 ---